 Aurora is a clinical study for retinitis pigmentosa.
-This page provides patients, their families and care givers with information about the trial and trial participation.
+This page provides patients, their families and care givers with information about the trial.

 Aurora - Phase 1/2 clinical trial for RHO mediated retinitis pigmentosa